madiali/mips-emulator/README.md

 # MIPS Emulator

 We ported https://github.com/jordanel/mips-emulator to Java so the app works on any OS.
+Credit to Jordan Elliot et al. for their original and awesome work!

-Here's some documentation from the OG repo.
+Below is documentation from the OG repo.
+Please read below to understand how to configure your project with a required JSON file.
 Check the [Wiki](https://github.com/madiali/mips-emulator/wiki) for [known bugs/limitations](https://github.com/madiali/mips-emulator/wiki/Known-bugs-and-limitations).

 ---